-In Volume 1, the Authority noted that most of its consultants considered that that there is scope for SunWater to achieve further efficiencies once the balance of preventive and corrective maintenance is optimised.
+In the Draft Report, the Authority noted that most of its consultants considered that that there is scope for SunWater to achieve further efficiencies once the balance of preventive and corrective maintenance is optimised.
 The Authority considered that this potential for efficiency could be addressed via the broad efficiency measures imposed on SunWater schemes (noted further below).

-In Volume 1, the Authority also recommended that SunWater implement PB's earlier recommendations that:
+The Authority also recommended that SunWater implement PB's earlier recommendations that: